-[1] Common procedures for flood frequency modeling are based on analysis of series of annual maxima (AMS) of the instantaneous discharge.
+Common procedures for flood frequency modeling are based on analysis of series of annual maxima (AMS) of the instantaneous discharge.
 A practical alternative to AMS series is usually considered when the record length is short.
-In this case, analysis of partial duration series (PDS) on continuous streamflow records allows one to increase the available information by using more than one flood peak per year.
-In this paper, the analysis of continuous streamflow data is reconsidered from the beginning: a filtered peaks over threshold (FPOT) procedure is proposed as an alternative to the PDS approach, and objective criteria are devised for choosing a reasonable threshold and for determining the average annual number of events λ .
-The revised procedure demonstrates that there is no need for specific limitations on the magnitude of λ to preserve the basic hypotheses of the marked point process build in the PDS procedure.
-The proposed FPOT method is applied to 33 time series of daily runoff from rivers of northwestern Italy.
+In this case, analysis of Partial Duration Series (PDS) on continuous streamflow records allows one to increase the available information by using more than one flood peak per year.
+In this paper, the analysis of continuous streamflow data is reconsidered from the beginning: a Filtered Peaks Over Threshold (FPOT) procedure is proposed as an alternative to the PDS approach, and objective criteria are devised for choosing a reasonable threshold and for determining the average annual number of events $\lambda$ .
+The revised procedure demonstrates that there is no need for specific limitations on the magnitude of $\lambda$ to preserve the basic hypotheses of the marked point process build in the PDS procedure.
+The proposed FPOT method is applied to 33 time series of daily runoff from rivers of North-Western Italy.
 Significant advantages over the classical PDS method are demonstrated, both in terms of physical interpretability of the parameters and efficiency of the estimates.

-INDEX TERMS: 1821 Hydrology: Floods; 1860 Hydrology: Runoff and streamflow; 1869 Hydrology: Stochastic processes; KEYWORDS: floods, PDS analysis, FPOT analysis, extreme events, daily runoff
+Keywords: Floods, PDS Analysis, FPOT Analysis, Extreme Events, Daily runoff.